Ginseng (Panax pseudoginseng)

 Ginseng is an adaptogenic herb which has several different species including Korean, American, Siberian and Indian ginseng.

-Ginseng root (which is the primary part of the product that is used) is highly aromatic with a liquorice sweet flavor and earthy undertones.
+Ginseng root (which is the primary part of the product that is used) is highly aromatic with a liquorice sweet flavour and earthy undertones.

 Ginseng seeds can take up to two years before germinating.
 It’s best to start seeds in pots before planting them in a shady spot.
 Ginseng prefers colder climates.